ChiekoN/create-customer-segments/README.md

 My goal is to find out what types of customers they have to help them make better, more informed business decisions in the future.
 By using unsupervised learning techniques, I will see if any similarities exist between customers, and how to best segment customers into distinct categories.

-### Things I learned
+### Techniques

-- How to apply preprocessing techniques such as feature scaling and outlier detection.
+- preprocessing techniques such as feature scaling and outlier detection
-  - Visualizing the distribution by scatterplots
+  - visualizing the distribution by scatterplots
-  - Visualizing the correlation between features by a heatmap
+  - visualizing the correlation between features by a heatmap
-  - Applying logarithmic scaling
+  - applying logarithmic scaling
   - Tukey's Method for identifying outliers
-- How to interpret data points that have been scaled, transformed, or reduced from PCA.
+- interpreting data points that have been scaled, transformed, or reduced from PCA
-- How to analyze PCA dimensions and construct a new feature space.
+- analyzing PCA dimensions and constructing a new feature space
-- How to optimally cluster a set of data to find hidden patterns in a dataset.
+- data clustering using unspervised learning techniques
   - K-Means clustering
   - Gaussian Mixture Model clustering
-- How to assess information given by cluster data and use it in a meaningful way.
+  - silhouette score
+- assessment and use of the clustering
+  - A/B test

 ### Libraries